AxmetES/devman_bot/README.md

 ## Telegram bot notifications

-project of a bot notifying via telegram a messenger about the status of homework at Devman courses
+Project of a bot notifying via telegram a messenger about the status of homework at Devman courses

 ## Getting Started

-for the project to work, install all necessary packages
+For the project to work, install all necessary packages

 ```python
  pip install -r requirements.txt